micmejia/bible-dump/AMPC/Matthew/Matt 6.md

 Also when you pray, you must not be like the hypocrites, for they love to pray standing in the synagogues and on the corners of the streets, that they may be seen by people.
-Truly I tell you, they have their reward [^d]in full already.
+Truly I tell you, they have their reward in full already.